 The primary goal of the Department of Biology is to provide thorough and basic training in the broad field of biology through a forward-looking and comprehensive curriculum that emphasizes critical thinking and the development of a scientific perspective.
 This includes instruction by dedicated faculty in each of the principal areas within biology and supporting coursework in mathematics, physics, and chemistry.
 Central to the program is the department's commitment to experiential learning through rigorous laboratory exercises, hands-on field experiences, and the opportunity to participate in faculty-student collaborative research, travel courses, professional conferences, community service, and professional practicum training.
 Personal attention and close interaction between faculty and student provides the biology major with a solid core of learning, experience, and preparation, and the means to secure fulfilling employment or continue their education at the graduate and professional level.

-The Department of Biology is a small and close-knit community where students benefit from one-on-one interaction with their supervising faculty member and have the opportunity to work with professors from other scientific disciplines such as Physics or Chemistry.
+The Department of Biology is a small and close-knit community where students benefit from one-on-one interaction with their supervising faculty member and have the opportunity to work with professors from other scientific disciplines such as Chemistry, Psychology, Public Health and Physics.
 This provides a unique perspective on biological systems and provides students with a skill set that sets them apart from other graduate school and job applicants.

 Student Learning: Students learn practical methods of low input food production and sound principals of experimental design.